-Dr. Glenn Baete has been a faculty member in the College of Education since 2012, where he has taught in the EdD and Principal Preparation Programs.
-Dr. Baete brings 21 years of leadership experience from Jefferson County Public Schools (JCPS) to Spalding, where he served as an assistant principal, principal, Assistant Superintendent of High Schools, and Interim Chief Operations Officer.
-He was recognized as the JCPS High School Principal of the Year in 2008, and in 2018 developed the “Six Essential Systems for a Strong Learning Climate,” that is currently used in JCPS to guide school-wide curriculum, instruction, and assessment planning.
+Dr. Glenn Baete has been a faculty member in the College of Education since 2012, where he has taught in the EdD: Leadership and Principal Preparation Programs.
+Dr. Baete brings to Spalding 21 years of leadership experience from Jefferson County Public Schools (JCPS), where he served as an assistant principal, principal, Assistant Superintendent of High Schools, and Interim Chief Operations Officer.
+He was recognized as the JCPS High School Principal of the Year in 2008, and in 2018 developed the “Six Essential Systems for a Strong Learning Climate” that is currently used in JCPS to guide school-wide curriculum, instruction, and assessment planning.
 Dr. Baete earned his undergraduate degree, Master of Education, and Doctor of Education degrees from the University of Louisville.
 Dr. Baete’s areas of research include urban school reform, instructional systems planning, and differentiated school leadership.
 Dr. Baete has published research in the Handbook for Urban Education, The Journal of Educational Research, NASSP School Leadership, and School Leadership and Management.

 Karen Dunnagan, PhD